Stress Management When You Have Cancer

 The body responds to stressful thoughts or situations with muscle tension, which can cause pain or discomfort.
 Deep muscle relaxation reduces muscle tension and general mental anxiety, too.
 Progressive muscle relaxation is effective in combating stress-related health problems and often helps people get to sleep.

-You can use a prerecorded audiotape to help you go through all the muscle groups, or you can do it by just tensing and relaxing each muscle group.
+You can use a CD, a video from the Internet, or a smartphone app to help you go through all the muscle groups, or you can do it by just tensing and relaxing each muscle group.

 Choose a place where you can lie down on your back and stretch out comfortably, such as a carpeted floor.
 Tense each muscle group for 4 to 10 seconds (hard but not to the point of cramping), then give yourself 10 to 20 seconds to release it and relax.